nicogreeco/sbobbinator/README.md

 1. **Audio Extraction:**
    Downloads audio from YouTube videos (to an `./audio/` folder) or processes local audio files and direct audio URLs.
 2. **Transcription:**
-   Uses AssemblyAI to convert the audio into text.
+   Uses Whisper, WhisperX, or AssemblyAI to convert the audio into text.
 3. **Chunking:**
    Splits the transcript into manageable chunks based on a target word count.
 4. **Revision:**
    Revises each chunk with the chosen LLM model, optionally including a running summary to provide additional context for better continuity.
 5. **Final Output:**
-   Produces a clean, readable transcript stored as a JSON file.
+   Produces a clean, readable transcript stored as JSON and plain text files.

 ---

 ## Configuration & Setup

+### Environment Setup
 Create a file named `config.env` at the root of your repository with your API keys:

 ```bash